iraedeus/alcounting_bot/startup_scripts/readme.txt

-SEE README.md REQURIMENTS BEFORE LAUNCH!!!
+SEE README.md REQUIREMENTS BEFORE LAUNCH!!!

 To make executable

-on Mac:
+On Mac:
 chmod 755 macos.sh

 On Linux